 Mercedes-Benz C-Class Review

-Reviewers say the 2014 Mercedes-Benz C-Class has a handsome interior and composed ride, but rivals offer sportier handling, a peppier base engine or more interior space.
+Test drivers say the 2014 Mercedes-Benz C-Class has a handsome interior and a composed ride, but rivals offer sportier handling, a peppier base engine or more interior space.

 - "It may not be the prettiest.
 It may not be the sportiest.
 It may not be the most spacious.
 It's definitely not the cheapest.
 Yet the 2014 Mercedes-Benz C-Class is nevertheless an impressively refined and well-rounded luxury car that feels every bit as meticulously screwed together as Mercedes' pricier sedans.
 Even in the face of newer competitors and on the eve of an all-new replacement, the current C-Class sedan and coupe are superb choices." -- Edmunds